Gas Pipeline Installation for Laboratories: IS 6044 Compliance Guide

 - School science rooms: 5-15 demonstration table points, with a master student-accessible shut-off.

-Our copper gas pipe line services covers installation, testing and commissioning for all lab gas applications.
+Our laboratory gas pipeline service covers installation, testing and commissioning for all lab gas applications.

 Fume hood integration: the safety-critical piece